Lastaapps/magistri/README.md

-# Bakaláři client
+# Magistři

-This app serves as an alternative client for Bakaláři project.
+This app serves as an alternative Android client for Bakaláři school system.